-Objective 1 is tied in with accreditation criteria required of engineering programs in the U.S., whereas Objective 2 is motivated by a desire by NSF to tap into the growing capability and capacity in research and education at academic and R& D centers overseas.
+Objective 2 is motivated by a desire by NSF to tap into the growing capability and capacity in research and education at academic and R& D centers overseas.

 The various facades of the IREE model may be depicted graphically as shown in the logic model developed by IDA/STPI; see Figure 1.
-The important inputs to the program are the intellectual and financial resources including the existing NSF awards to which the supplements were added.
+The important inputs to the program are the intellectual and financial resources including the current awards to which the supplements were added.
 These inputs led to a series of activities one of which was central to the IREE model, namely, the international travel and research abroad program.